WebAhead/master-reference/curriculum-planning/style-guide.md

 - mc- for morning challenges
 - sd- for repo based slides

-3. Make a PR to the master-reference, editing the resource index to add a link to your repo
+3. Make a PR to the master-reference, editing the resource index to add a link to your repo & assign MRM/WF